radicleart/stxeco-vote/VOTING.md

 matching stacking events against vote transactions.
 The results were sampled and double checked against Ortega datasets.

+Votes were counted as the average of the pool stackers stacked STX over cycle 78 and 79 as per the SIP.

 ## Solo Stacker Voting

 Some votes were not backed by PoX data and so did not contribute to the results.
 Most of these look like to have been transactions sent in error possibly out of enthusiasm some were not included for reason below.

+Votes were counted as the average of the solo stackers stacked STX over cycle 78 and 79 as per the SIP.

 ### Pool operator votes